datanav/docs/system/dbpedia.rst

     **Brreg**

     Brønnøysund Register Centre develops and operates digital services that streamline, coordinate and simplify the dialogue with the public sector for individuals and companies.
     .. link-button:: system/brreg
         :type: ref
         :text: Read more
         :classes: read-more
+    ---
+    **Opensesam**

+    .. link-button:: system/opensesam
+        :type: ref
+        :text: Read more
+        :classes: read-more